stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   The new approach leverages [garbled circuits][garbled circuits wiki], a cryptographic primitive that makes onchain SNARK verification a thousand times more efficient than the BitVM2 implementation, promising a significant reduction in the amount of onchain space required.
-Hoever, it comes at the cost of requiring a multi-terabyte offchain setup.
+However, it comes at the cost of requiring a multi-terabyte offchain setup.

   Later, in August, Liam Eagen [posted][news369 eagen] to the Bitcoin-Dev mailing